Reconstructing complex states of a 20-qubit quantum simulator

 where $J_{i j}$ is the $N \times N$ qubit-qubit coupling matrix, $\sigma_{i}^{+}\left(\sigma_{i}^{-}\right)$ is the qubit raising (lowering) operator for qubit $i$, and $\sigma_{j}^{z}$ is the Pauli $Z$ matrix for qubit $j$.
 The coupling strengths fall approximately according to a power law $J_{i j} \propto 1 /|i-j|^{\alpha}$ with the distance $|i-j|,$ where $\alpha\approx1.1$.
 The 20-qubit register is initiated to a N{\`e}el-ordered product state $|\Psi(0)\rangle=|1, 0,1, \ldots\rangle$.
 It is then expected to evolve according to the Schr\"odinger equation

-The interaction initially gives rise to entanglement among neighbouring qubits, which then spreads over the entire quantum register \cite{lanyon2017}.
+The interaction initially gives rise to entanglement among neighboring qubits, which then spreads over the entire quantum register \cite{lanyon2017}.
 This evolution is affected by experimental imperfections and decoherence.
+However, the chosen experimental regime creates a decoherence-free subspace during the evolution \cite{joshi2022}.
+Residual decoherence from imperfections in the laser-ion interaction is much slower than the evolution time scales studied here, hence it is fair to assume that the state purity does not degrade on these time scales.

-The set of measurement bases is defined by the observables of the form $\sigma_i\otimes\sigma_j\otimes\sigma_k\otimes\sigma_i\otimes...\otimes\sigma_j$ of periodicity 3 and length 20, with $i,j,k$ being all 27 possible sequences of $X,Y,Z$.
-This choice of the basis set was made in Refs.~\cite{qubits20, lanyon2017}, motivated by its sufficiency to observe genuine multipartite entanglement in groups of up to five qubits.
-As we show here, the measurements made in this set are in fact enough for full QST of the 20-qubit system.
+The set of measurement bases is defined by the observables of the form $\sigma_a\otimes\sigma_b\otimes\sigma_c\otimes\sigma_a\otimes...\otimes\sigma_c$ of periodicity $k=3$ and length 20, with $a,b,c$ being all 27 possible sequences of $X,Y,Z$.
+This choice of the basis set was made in Refs.~\cite{qubits20, lanyon2017}, motivated by its sufficiency to observe genuine multi-partite entanglement in groups of up to five qubits. \teal{By increasing the periodicity of the basis pattern, one could capture the entanglement in longer groups.
+This would become necessary for longer evolution times under the nearest-neighbor Hamiltonian since the correlation length grows with time.
+Knowing the speed at which the correlations propagate through the system, one can theoretically predict the correlation length and hence the period of the measurement basis sufficient for reliable characterization of the quantum state~\cite{schachenmayer2013entanglement}.}

+In this work, we use the same measurement data set as in Ref.~\cite{qubits20}, which includes 1000 measurements per basis (limited by the stability of the experimental setup).
+As we show here, this set is sufficient for QST of the 20-qubit system.